Recovered Bomellida Document Archives

 SUBJECT: FINAL INVENTORY OF ARCHIVE SOC-B14

-A final counting of the paperwork was conducted before the storage unit was sealed.
+A final counting of paperwork includes 300 pages of correspondence and notes before the storage unit was sealed.

 Page Number: 33